 The IEEE 802.11 specification (ISO/IEC 8802-11) is an international standard describing the characteristics of a wireless local area network (WLAN).
 The name Wi-Fi (which stands for Wireless Fidelity, sometimes incorrectly shortened to WiFi) corresponds to the name of the certification given by the Wi-Fi Alliance, formerly WECA (Wireless Ethernet Compatibility Alliance).
 This group ensures compatibility between hardware devices that use the 802.11 standards.
 Read on to learn more.

 Hardware devices certified by the Wi-Fi Alliance are allowed to use this logo:

-With Wi-Fi, it is possible to create high-speed wireless local area networks, if the computer to be connected is not too far from the access point.
-In practice, Wi-Fi can be used to provide high-speed connections (11 Mbps or greater) to laptop computers, desktop computers, PDAs and any other devices located within a radius of several dozen metres (around 39ft.) indoors (in general 20m-50m/60ft.-164ft. away) or within several hundred metres/ft. outdoors.
+With Wi-Fi, it is possible to create high-speed wireless local area networks if the computer to be connected is not too far from the access point.
+In practice, Wi-Fi can be used to provide high-speed connections (11 Mbps or greater) to laptop computers, desktop computers, PDAs and any other devices located within a radius of several dozen meters (around 39ft.) indoors (in general 20m-50m/60ft.-164ft. away) or within several hundred metres/ft. outdoors.